What is Boat Bottom Paint?

 - If you want to paint in the fall and launch in spring without repainting, choose a multi-season self-polishing copolymer paint.
 This type of bottom paint has an unlimited launch window.

-- All bottom paint manufacturers have a compatibility chart that shows the compatibility of their bottom paints with those of existing brands.
+- All bottom paint manufacturers have a chart that shows the compatibility of their bottom paints with those of existing brands.
 Be sure to take a look at the compatibility chart before you buy.

 TotalBoat Bottom Paint Comparison Chart